BOARD MEMBERSHIP

 Committment

-Board members steer our organization towards a sustainable future by adopting sound, ethical, and legal governance and financial management policies, as well as by making sure the nonprofit has adequate resources to advance its mission.
+Board members steer our organization towards a sustainable future.
+By adopting sound, ethical, and legal governance and financial management policies, they make sure our community has adequate resources to advance our mission.
 Board members are not involved in the small day-to-day tasks of the organization.

-Our board members make a two-year committment to the organization.
-Our full board meets one a month on the third Wednesday of each month at 6 pm PT / 9 pm ET.
+Our board members make a two-year commitment to the organization.
+Our full board meets once a month on the third Wednesday of each month at 6 pm PT / 9 pm ET.

 Members all participate in one committee.
 Our current standing committees include Governance, Finance and Fundraising, and Community Engagement.